siegeon/magic.lambda.io/README.md

 var rootFolder = node.Get<string>();
 ```

+## C# extensions

+If you want to, you can easily completely exchange the underlaying file system, with your own _"virtual file system"_,
+since all interaction with the physical file system is done through the `IFileService` and `IFolderService` interfaces.
+This allows you to circumvent the default dependency injected service, and binding towards some other implementation,
+at least in theory allowing you to (for instance) use a database based file system, etc. If you want to do this, you'll
+need to supply your own bindings to the following two interfaces, using your IoC container.

+* `magic.lambda.io.contracts.IFileService`
+* `magic.lambda.io.contracts.IFolderService`

+If you want to do this, you would probably want to manually declare your own implementation for these classes, by tapping
+into _"magic.library"_ somehow, or not invoking its default method that binds towards the default implementation classes
+somehow.

 ## License

 Although most of Magic's source code is publicly available, Magic is _not_ Open Source or Free Software.